quicwg/ops-drafts/draft-ietf-quic-manageability.md

 information with selected on-path devices such as load balancers.
 Server mappings should only be exposed to selected entities.
-Uncontrolled exposure would allow linkage of multiple IP addresses to the same host if the server also supports migration which opens an attack vector on specific servers or pools.
+Uncontrolled exposure would allow linkage of multiple IP addresses to the same host if the server also supports migration that opens an attack vector on specific servers or pools.
 The best way to obscure an encoding is to appear random to any other observers, which is most rigorously achieved with encryption.
 As a result, any attempt to infer information from specific parts of a connection ID is